Lawrence and Isabel Barnett Drug Development Program

 Success Stories

-• Research by Dr. John Ravits at the University of California San Diego demonstrated the potential of a genetic modifier called ataxin-2 as a treatment target for ALS.
-Dr. Ravits is now helping test this approach as part of Biogen’s phase 1/2 clinical trials of the drug BIIB105.
+• Research by Dr. John Ravits at the University of California San Diego demonstrated the potential of a genetic modifier called ataxin-2 as an ALS treatment target.
+Dr. Ravits is helping test this approach as part of Biogen’s phase 1/2 clinical trial of the drug BIIB105.